notoriouscorgi/cacheonhand/cacheonhand/README.md

 # Cache On Hand

 A thread-safe, reactive in-memory cache with TTL support for Kotlin Multiplatform.
+If you only want transactional optimistic updates, use this alone.

 ## Installation